mfocchi/lab-docker/install_docker_windows.md

 Install Docker on Windows
 ================================================================================

 1. Install  Windows Subsystem for Linux (WSL).
-Open a command prompt with **administration** privileges and type
+Open a command prompt with **administration** privileges and type.
+Unfortunately WSL installs the ubuntu 22 version, that is incompatible with ROS (only supports ROS2).
+Hence, we are forced to use Docker (Ubuntu 20 image)

 ```powershell
 wsl --install